aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 TGSI
 ====

-TGSI, Tungsten Graphics Shader Instructions, is an intermediate language for describing shaders.
+TGSI, Tungsten Graphics Shader Infrastructure, is an intermediate language for describing shaders.
 Since Gallium is inherently shaderful, shaders are an important part of the API.
 TGSI is the only intermediate representation used by all drivers.